DonGuillotine/block-wise/README.md

 # ChainLearn: Personalized Blockchain-Powered Learning Management System (LMS)

 Welcome to the repository for the **Personalized Blockchain-Powered Learning Management System (LMS)**!
 This project is built to revolutionize online education by combining the power of **Artificial Intelligence** (AI) and **Blockchain** technology to offer personalized, immersive, and incentivized learning experiences.
+This was built during the duration of the Web3Lagos Hackathon.

 ## 🚀 Project Overview